ChatDeCafe/ib-chemistry-hl/pages/Year 11, Term 2.md

 			- The more spherical the molecule the less surface area there is to attract another molecule of the same type, thus pentane has the highest.
 		- What are giant covalent solids? #card
 			- A network of covalent bonds extended throughout the entire structure
+		- What is volatility? #card
+			- Tendency of a substance to vapourise into a gas.
 	- ### **Structure 2.2.12**
 		- **What is benzene?**#card
 			- $C_6H_6$ , has a 6 carbon ring with resonance.